Protecting Research and Facilitating Collaboration

 - In 2019, NSF issued a policy stating that members of its workforce may not participate in foreign government talent recruitment programs.

 - To ensure expert input into issues related to open science and the security of science, in 2019 NSF commissioned and received a study from the independent JASON advisory group assessing risks to fundamental research.
 The study includes recommendations for NSF and grantee institutions to maintain balance between openness and security of science.
+In March 2020, NSF published responses agreeing with the report's recommendations and noting where the agency has already taken action or plans to do so.

 FOR ADDITIONAL INFORMATION